Black rat: Nesting behaviour

 Through the usage of tracking devices such as radio transmitters, rats have been found to occupy dens located in trees, as well as on the ground.
 In Puketi Forest in the Northland Region of New Zealand, rats have been found to form dens together.
 Rats appear to den and forage in separate areas in their home range depending on the availability of food resources.
 Research shows that, in New South Wales, the black rat prefers to inhabit lower leaf litter of forest habitat.
 There is also an apparent correlation between the canopy height and logs and the presence of black rats.
 This correlation may be a result of the distribution of the abundance of prey as well as available refuges for rats to avoid predators.
 As found in North Head, New South Wales, there is positive correlation between rat abundance, leaf litter cover, canopy height, and litter depth.
 All other habitat variables showed little to no correlation.
-While this species' relative, the brown (Norway) rat, prefers to nest near the ground of a building the black rat will prefer the upper floors and roof.
-Because of this habit they have been given the common name roof rat.
+Unlike brown rats, black rats have a tendency to nest inside trees or the upper floors of a house,.